osg-htc/networking/docs/index.md

 OSG operates an advance platform to collect, store, publish and analyse the network monitoring data it gathers from perfSONAR and other locations.
 All measurements are collected and available via streaming or through APIs.
 The following services are available:

-- [perfSONAR infrastructure monitoring](perfsonar/psetf.md) - collects data on existing perfSONAR network, monitors its state and reports on availability of core services
+- [perfSONAR infrastructure monitoring](perfsonar/psetf.md) - monitors state of perfSONAR network and reports on availability of core services
 - *OSG Network Datastore* - central datastore holding all the network measurements and providing an API to expose them via JSON.
 Datastore is based on [ESMOND](http://software.es.net/esmond/), which supports the following [API](http://software.es.net/esmond/perfsonar_client_rest.html) and runs at this [endpoint](http://psds.grid.iu.edu/esmond/perfsonar/archive/?format=json).
 - *OSG Network Stream* - access to network measurements in near realtime is provided by the GOC RabbitMQ and CERN ActiveMQ messaging brokers.
 - *OSG Mesh Configuration Interface (MCA)* - centralized configuration of the tests performed by the OSG/WLCG perfSONAR infrastructure